Skip to main content

 The Casper blockchain uses an on-chain account-based model, uniquely identified by an AccountHash derived from a specific PublicKey.

-By default, a transactional interaction with the blockchain takes the form of a Deploy cryptographically signed by the key-pair corresponding to the PublicKey used to create the account.
+By default, a transactional interaction with the blockchain takes the form of a Transaction cryptographically signed by the key-pair corresponding to the PublicKey used to create the account.

 Users can create accounts using the Casper command-line client.